fitchtech/azure-devops/docs/steps/code/sonarQube.md

 ## Steps Template Usage

 - In the [stages](../../stages.md) Template code jobList param you can add multiple jobs for static code analysis so long as the job name is unique within the stage
-- The sonarQube steps template provides options for adding SonarQube analysis task in the right order before and after dotNet build of dotNetProjects
+- The sonarQube steps template provides options for adding SonarQube analysis task in the right order before and after dotNet build of projects

 ## Insert Steps Template into Stages Template